orionfollett/OrionGE/README.md

 # OrionGE

-Required Dependencies:
+### Required Dependencies:
-glad
+1. glad for OpenGL function definitions
-glfw
+2. glfw for window management
-glm
+3. glm for optimized vector and matrix math functions

 This project is built on Windows and is not cross platform.